demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointServerProtection/README.md

 Users must be assigned to the admin role to use this integration.

-This integration does not supports SAML protocol for authentication.
+This integration does not support SAML protocol for authentication.

 ## Use Cases
 ---